Wuben L50 18650 Flashlight Testing and Review

 Today I’m reviewing the Wuben L50 18650 flashlight – not the newest flashlight, but it’s what I have in my hands from Wuben.
 Read on for some thoughts and testing!

 Official Specs and Features

 I don’t think there’s anything exceptional here.
-The light is too big, micro-USB is not the preferred charge port type any more, and the cool white of Osram P9 just make this a non-starter.
+The light is too big, micro-USB is not the preferred charge port type anymore, and the cool white of Osram P9 just makes this a non-starter.

 The Big Table

 |Emitter:||Osram P9 HI|

 |Price in USD at publication time:||$27.99